wkdalswns0427/wkdalswns0427.github.io/_pages/home.md

 ![image](/assets/images/profile3.jpg){: width="330" height="330" .align-left}
 <span style="font-size:0.8em;">
-My name is Minjun Chang.
+My name is Minjun Chang.<br>
  I am an incoming Ph.D. student at the **[Robotics and Intelligent Construction Automation Laboratory(RICAL)](https://rical.ce.gatech.edu/)** at **Georgia Institute of Technology**.
 I am currwntly working as a *satellite software engineer* at **[Hanwha Systems(Space&Defense)](https://www.hanwhasystems.com/en/business/defense/space/space_index.do)**.<br>
 I received **Bachelor of Science in Mechanical Engineering** at Yonsei University, Republic of Korea.
 I was also selected as a **[Next Generation Engineer](https://www.ipesk.or.kr/v1menubiz)** by the Institute for Promotion of Engineering and Science for Korea (IPESK).
 </span>
 <br>
 <br><span style="font-size:0.8em;">
-My research interest is built around using control theory for robots and autonomous driving systems as well as integrating different systems for single controller.
+My research interest is built around using control theory for robots as well as integrating different systems for single controller.
 Especially, I am interested in building safe and reliable automation in robotic applications in hazardous conditions.
-I am interested in planning and navigation of legged robots and autonomous vehicles.
-Also, I want to conduct a study using reinforcement learning and control theory to create natural movemement of robots in real world.
+I am also interested in planning and navigation of legged robots and autonomous vehicles.
+I intend to conduct a study using reinforcement learning and control theory to create natural and applicable movemement of robots in real world.
 </span>
 <br>
 <br><span style="font-size:0.8em;">